 Duisburg (27-28 May 1989)

-The regatta was marred by a screaming crosswind giving a huge advantage to lane 6, and Regatta magazine’s report of it is barred by Geoffrey Page omitting to give the GB women’s crews more than a passing reference despite going into great detail about how the men got on.
+The regatta was marred by a screaming crosswind giving a huge advantage to the lane on one side of the course, and Regatta magazine’s report of it is marred by Geoffrey Page omitting to give the GB women’s crews more than a passing reference despite going into great detail about how the men got on.

 The whole squad competed in small boats.